dcousin3/superb/README.md

     WSFactor  = "Day(2)",
     variables = c("score.1","score.2"),
     plotStyle = "pointjitterviolin",
-    errorbarParams = list(color = "black"),
+    errorbarParams = list(color = "purple"),
-    pointParams = list( size = 3, color = "black")
+    pointParams = list( size = 3, color = "purple")
 )
 ```

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-As seen, `superb` can be used to illustrate summary statistics but also
-some characteristics of the raw data.
+In the above example, optional arguments `errorbarParams` and
+`pointParams` are used to inject specifications in the error bars and
+the points respectively.
+When these arguments are used, they override
+the defaults from `superbPlot()`.

 # For more

+As seen, the library `superb` makes it easy to illustrate summary
+statistics along with the error bars.
+Some layouts can be used to
+visualize additional characteristics of the raw data.
+Finally, the
+resulting appearance can be customized in various ways.

 The complete documentation is available on this
 [site](https://dcousin3.github.io/superb).